-Requesting a review with the Division when license suspension notice A407 or A458 is received.
-However, the only issues the noncustodial parent may raise at the review are whether the licensee is the person required to pay under the order for support or whether the licensee is out of compliance with the order for support.
+• Requesting a review with the Division when the 90-day license suspension notice A407 or A458 is received.
+However, the only issues the noncustodial parent may raise at the review are whether the licensee is the person required to pay under the order for support, whether the licensee is in compliance with the order for support, in compliance with a subpoena and/or warrant, or does not have an ability to pay.